How we are becoming a more diverse and inclusive organization

 GSK’s Global Diversity Councils

-We're supported by the great work our Global Ethnicity, Gender, LGBT+ and Disability Councils provide.
+We're supported by the great work our Global Ethnicity, Gender, LGBTQ+ and Disability Councils provide.
 Each council is chaired by members of the GSK Leadership Team and includes senior leaders from across the company as well as representatives from our Employee Resource Groups.